Overview

 Configure a global webhook URL in your account settings.
 All jobs will send notifications to this URL unless overridden.Per-Request Override

-You can override the global webhook URL on any job request by including thewebhook_url parameter:
+You can override the global webhook URL on any job request by including thewebhook_url parameter.
+Optionally, you can also pass a webhook_secret to sign the callback for that specific job with a job-scoped secret instead of your account’s default:

 Webhooks are sent on the following status transitions:| Event | Trigger | Description |